 Binaural dummy head: a dummy head with anatomically correct (silicone) ears within each of which is place a small omni microphone.

 All of these can produce effective stereo sound images but each has its pros and cons.
 A problem common to all techniques that involve microphones that are spaced out is that, when combined as a mono track, they suffer interference: some wavelengths cancel out while others are reinforced.
 (Similar problem occurs when the listener is not equidistant from stereo speakers.)
 Those techniques that use coincident microphones (X/Y and M/S) do not suffer this, although they do lose all timing information.
 The rather bizarre binaural head is in some ways the most realistic, especially when recordings are played back through headphones.
-It nevertheless is limited by the size of the microphones that can be fitted in the ears of the dummy.

 Wind.
 The slightest breeze will cause an awful roar on any unprotected microphone.
 Many microphones come with an open-pore foam windshield that will deal with light winds.
 But more wind than that requires the mic to be enclosed in a cage surrounded with open-weave, furry material.
 These “blimps” can be astonishingly expensive to buy.
 Fortunately, equally effective, homemade alternatives can be constructed for a fraction of the cost.
 A wire birdfeeder, covered with a stocking or faux fur and the microphone secured in place with elastic bands works well.
 The important point is that the covering should be acoustically transparent across all wavelengths.